msjimc/AgileStructure/guide/README.md

 ## Selecting reads linked to a breakpoint

 When the upper image contains a large number of reads, it may not be possible to identify the reads associated with the selected breakpoint.
-However, clicking on a read in either image will cause it to be selected and outlined with a blue border.
+However, clicking on a read in either panel's image will cause it to be selected and outlined with a blue border.
 Clicking on all the reads linked to a breakpoint in the lower image will help to identify the location of the breakpoint in the upper image (Figure 11).

 ![Figure 11](images/figure11.jpg)